A way of creating Ethereum URIs for various use-cases.

 0x can be used as a clear signal that there is no prefix.

-The need for this ERC emerged when refining ERC-681.
+The need for this ERC emerged when refining EIP-681.
 We need a container that does not carry the weight of the use-cases.
-ERC-67 was the first attempt on defining Ethereum-URIs.
+EIP-67 was the first attempt on defining Ethereum-URIs.
 This ERC tries to keep backward compatibility and not break existing things.
-This means ERC-67 URIs should still be valid and readable.
-Only if the prefix feature is used, ERC-67 parsers might break.
+This means EIP-67 URIs should still be valid and readable.
+Only if the prefix feature is used, EIP-67 parsers might break.
 No way was seen to avoid this and innovate on the same time.
 This is also the reason this open prefix approach was chosen to being able to adopt to future use-cases and not block the whole “ethereum:” scheme for a limited set of use-cases that existed at the time of writing this.

 Copyright and related rights waived via CC0.